sebasgonvitec/TC2005B_Equipo3/GDD/GDD.md

 ### **Style Attributes**

 A great soundtrack often defines the overall ambience and immersion of a game.
 The main theme of the game are dreams so it just makes sense to have a dreamy soundtrack.
-The main goal of the in-game music is to create an atmosphere of relaxation, beauty and challenge that evoke feelings of fantasy, fun and excitement.
+The main goal of the in-game music is to create an atmosphere of relaxation, beauty and challenge that evokes feelings of fantasy, fun and excitement.

 To make music sound dreamy we will be relying on a bunch of musical components such as slow tempos, Major 7th chords, Lydian mode and whole tone musical scales, repetition, among many others.
 For the instruments and sounds we will be using mainly synthesizers, which offer flexibility and variety in the creation and customization of sounds; string instruments such as guitar and harp, and soft percussive elements.
 Pair all of that with a bunch of reverb and you got the perfect music for the game.